Slavery and Human Trafficking Statement

 4. Supply chain due diligence

-Business Stream’s supply chain is designated by category.
-The principle categories are:
+Business Stream’s supply chain is designated by category and includes the following:

 In the financial year 2015/16, all Business Stream suppliers were issued with a letter requiring the completion of a statement confirming that they comply with the principles of the Modern Slavery Act 2015.
 The statement specifically requires confirmation that the supplier does not, or will not in the future, support or do business knowingly with any other party involved in any act of slavery or human trafficking as defined in the Modern Slavery Act 2015.

 This process was implemented in 2016/17 and in 2017/18 we created a supplier database to start recording suppliers’ compliance to the policy.
-All new contracts have specific obligations with regard to adherence with the Modern Slavery Act and our own compliance policies.
+All new contracts have specific obligations regarding adherence with the Modern Slavery Act and our own compliance policies.
+Our approach to assess compliance has evolved over the years since, with the most recent developments summarised below.

-In FY2022/23 we have reviewed and updated our Anti-Slavery Policy and Procurement Policy.
-We have also completed our annual process to confirm with our supply chain their compliance with the Modern Slavery Act.
-In addition, we have also created a Supplier Code of Conduct that brings together all of our asks of a supplier inclusive of Modern Slavery which will be issued during FY2023/24.
+In 2022/23 we reviewed and updated our Modern Slavery Policy and Procurement Policy.
+We also completed our annual process to confirm with our supply chain their compliance with the Modern Slavery Act.
+In addition, we created a Supplier Code of Conduct that brings together all our asks of a supplier, inclusive of Modern Slavery, which we issued during FY2023/24.

 Future supply chain